 But sadly, I’ve realized that I don’t enjoy creating those kinds of videos like I thought I would.

-Same thing might happen to you, so you need to ask yourself why do you want to start a YouTube channel?
+The same thing might happen to you, so you need to ask yourself why do you want to start a YouTube channel?

 You are NOT made for YouTube if these apply to you: